Martenfur/the-fox-society-net/README.md

 - `src` - folder with source html files and templates.
 - `pages` - html pages that will become the website.
 - `templates` - reusable templates that will be applied to the pages to generate the full website.
-- `assets` - all media assets go there.
+- `docs` - output directory with the built site.

 ### template usage

 A template named `foxe.html`:

 ```html
 <p>I LOVE foxe</p>
 <p>Hell yeah foxe</p>
 ```

 `index.html` that uses the template:

 ```html
 <!doctype html>
 <html>